minsa110/a3-software-design-1/README.md

 #### dataset
 Finally, the dataset is the most important aspect of the reusable API.
 The dataset cannot be changed through an individual getter/setter method, but is instead changed through the d3.csv(file, myChart) method.
 Changing the input file will change the displayed values.
 It is necessary for all data being input to follow a single formula:  a csv file with 3 columns.
 The first column titled "age", the second column titled "male", and the third column titled "female".
 If these standards are maintained, the comparison chart API can be reused effectively.

+# Usage

+A standard initialization is shown here:

+	d3.csv("data/sfpopulation.csv", function(data) {
+    var usedData = data;

+    var compChart = comparisonChart()
+    d3.select('#myDiv')
+          .datum(usedData)
+          .call(compChart);
+    });

+An example method is shown here:

+	myChart.rectHeight = function(value) {
+		if (!arguments.length)
+			return rectHeight;
+		rectHeight = value;
+		return myChart;
+	};

+This method controls chart rectHeight and is located within the chart function.
+To change the rectHeight in the initialization to 10, you would do this:

+    var compChart = comparisonChart().rectHeight(10)

+<b>All methods function in this way, and all fields can be changed in this way.
+Additionally, methods can be chained in standard D3 format.</b>